Damiennsoh/alx-system_engineering-devops/0x02-shell_redirections/README.md

-displays the third line of a file
+script that creates a file named exactly